martehvi/codepub-container-workshop/03-proxy-server/README.md

 ### Task 3.4 Update frontend to reach the internal backend containers using nginx

 As you now have learned, frontend applications are facing problems accessing container references.
-This is because the actual webpage is hosted outside of the Docker environment, and therefore does not have any knowledge of the network and the container names that we used to `curl` between containers in the last step.

-So, lets make the backends reachable without compromising too much on security.
-To distribute traffic between the two backends we will add another service, a _Proxy Server_ called nginx.
+So, lets make the backends without using localhost.
+To access the two backends we will add another service, a _Proxy Server_ called nginx.

 <details>
 <summary>What is Proxy Server and nginx? 🤔</summary>